Georges Paulin: From dentist to inventor and auto designer

-Art auction house Sotheby's called the Eclipse top, for its simplicity and swiftness of operation, superior compared to the later, mechanised hardtop of the late 1950s Ford Fairlane 500 / Galaxy Skyliner retractable.
+Auction house Sotheby's called the Eclipse top, for its simplicity and swiftness of operation, superior compared to the later, mechanised hardtop of the late 1950s Ford Fairlane 500 / Galaxy Skyliner retractable.
 The New York Times estimated the value of a well restored Peugeot 402BL Éclipse at $250,000 in 2006.
 In early 2015, the 1934 Lancia Belna Eclipse by Pourtout sold for €212,800 including fees by Sotheby's of Paris.

-Fifteen years after Paulin's death, the 1957 Ford Fairlane 500 / Galaxy Skyliner became the first retractable from a large car manufacturer to be built in somewhat larger numbers, and was also the first to feature a hardtop split into more than one segment.
+Fifteen years after Paulin's death, the 1957 Ford Fairlane 500 / Galaxy Skyliner became the first car with a retractable hardtop to be built in large numbers, and was also the first to feature a hardtop split into more than one segment.

 Only after the success of the late 1990s Mercedes SLK retracting convertible, did Peugeot reprise Paulin's invention, with the Peugeot 206CC.

 From Carrosserie Pourtout to Rolls-Royce-Bentley

 From 1938 to 1939, Paulin worked exclusively for Rolls-Royce-Bentley.
 For them he designed the (Bentley) Corniche I in 1939, and the Comet Competition.

 Additionally, he designed one of the most significant pre-war Derby Bentleys, the Embiricos Bentley B27LE, built again by Pourtout.
 This car departed from standard Bentley practice, by not using the standard Bentley grille, in favor of hiding it behind a streamlined grille.
 Amazingly this car was entered in the 1949 Le Mans 24 heures du Mans where it finished 6th overall and entered the two subsequent races finishing 14th and 22nd, with over 120,000 miles on the odometer.